Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 28 Desember 2025 19.57.29 UTC
+- WIB: Minggu, 28 Desember 2025 20.35.56 UTC
-- WITA: Minggu, 28 Desember 2025 20.57.29 UTC
+- WITA: Minggu, 28 Desember 2025 21.35.56 UTC
-- WIT: Minggu, 28 Desember 2025 21.57.29 UTC
+- WIT: Minggu, 28 Desember 2025 22.35.56 UTC

 Kutipan Inspiratif:
-"You will never know what you are capable of until you take that first step and go for it."
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: motivational
+Kategori: inspirational